One of the greatest temptations in life is to want what you don't have.

 A Transformed Life

-ACCEPTANCE: A transformation of your life happens when you by learn how to accept and be content no matter the circumstances.
-Your anchor, Jesus, will hold you through any storm that life throws your way.
+ACCEPTANCE: A transformation of your life happens when you accept your circumstances just as they are.
+Your anchor, Jesus, will hold you through any storm that comes your way.

 JOY: The Joy of the Lord will be your Strength!
 Rejoice always, give thanks with a grateful heart.

-TRUST: As you spend time in God's word and read, memorize and meditate upon it, you will grow to trust in God.
-His word is living, and it is not like any other book - it has the power to change your life.
+TRUST: As you spend time in God's word and read, memorize and meditate on it, you will grow to trust in God.
+His word is living, and it is unlike any other book - it has the power to change your life.

-May each of us who know Jesus as Savior and Lord glorifies God with everything within us.
+May each of us who know Jesus as Savior and Lord glorify God with all that is within us.
 May we be powerful testimonies to the grace and sufficiency of Christ in our lives.
 He is the healer and the lover of your soul.